faceterteam/FaceterFOGClient/README.md

 [![License](images/License-CC_BY--NC--ND_3.0-lightgrey.svg)](LICENSE)

-Faceter Fog Client is amazing intelligent face recognition engine which will provide token utilization for Faceter token holders.
-Based on a few neural networks created by Faceter team.
+Faceter Fog Client is an amazing intelligent face recognition engine which will provide token utilization for Faceter token holders based on a few neural networks created by Faceter team.

 ## System requirements